open-mmlab/mmengine/examples/segmentation/README.md

 except subprocess.CalledProcessError as e:
     print(f'Error: {e}')

-print('Please input your username and password to login to OpenDataLab.')
-# Login to OpenDataLab (Please manually enter your credentials when asked)
-subprocess.check_call(['odl', 'login'])

 # Check if the file exists
 file_path = 'CamVid/raw/CamVid.tar.gz.00'
 if not os.path.exists(file_path):
+    print('Downloading dataset from https://opendatalab.com/CamVid.\n')
+    print('You need register an account before downloading the dataset.\n') print('Please input your username and password to login to OpenDataLab.')
+    # Login to OpenDataLab (Please manually enter your credentials when asked)
+    subprocess.check_call(['odl', 'login'])
     # Download the dataset
     subprocess.check_call(['odl', 'get', 'CamVid'])